 Mefenamic acid binding site predicted by molecular modeling

-The energy decomposition per amino acid using MM/GBSA and MM/PBSA methods revealed several residues in KCNQ1 and psKCNE1 with significant contributions to mefenamic acid coordination (Figure 2D, Figure 2-figure supplement 2).
+The energy decomposition per amino acid using MM/GBSA and MM/PBSA methods revealed several residues in KCNQ1 and psKCNE1 with significant contributions to mefenamic acid coordination (Figure 2C, Figure 2-figure supplement 2).
 As expected, these are the KCNE1 residues located at the external region of the auxiliary subunit – amino acids K41 to Y46.
 In addition, residues W323 and V324 located on the S6 helix as well as residues L142, Q147 and Y148 located on the S1 helix exhibited the lowest interaction free energy scores.
 We focused on functional validation of the KCNE1 residues K41, L42, E43, A44 and Y46, and KCNQ1 residues W323, V324, L142, Q147 and Y148 by mutation to cysteine, alanine and/or tryptophan, and examining the sensitivity of fully saturated EQ channel complexes to 100 µM mefenamic acid.
 Although A300, located in the turret region was identified as potentially important (but less so than KCNE residues and W323), we could not get adequate expression from A300C for functional analysis.

 Mutational impact on EQ current changes induced by mefenamic acid

 In the presence of 100 µM mefenamic acid, the waveforms of WT EQ, S6 and pore mutations EQ-V324A, EQ-V324W, EQ-Q147C and EQ-Y148C were all transformed into ones with instantaneous current onset and slowed tail current decay (Figure 3A, Figure 3-figure supplement 1).
-Only the EQ-W323A waveform and tail current was largely unaffected by 100 µM mefenamic acid (like K41C-EQ, Figure 1).
+Only the EQ-W323A waveform and tail current were largely unaffected by 100 µM mefenamic acid (like K41C-EQ, Figure 1).
 The EQ-W323C and A44C-EQ current waveforms were also unchanged by 100 µM mefenamic acid, but their tail current decay was slowed (Figure 3A, Figure 3-figure supplement 1).
 We interpreted this to mean that mefenamic acid binds to EQ-W323C and A44C-EQ mutant open channels and slows closing, but that the drug-channel complex is less stable and mefenamic acid unbinds during the interpulse interval, which relieves drug action between pulses.
 The summary of the normalized response of the different mutants to mefenamic acid is shown in Figure 3D.
 G-V plots were obtained from the tail current amplitudes in the absence and presence of 100 µM mefenamic acid, and unlike WT EQ (Figure 1), minimal change in the shape and position of the EQ-W323A G-V plot was seen after exposure to 100 µM mefenamic acid (V1/2 shift of -14.1 mV compared with -105.7 mV seen in WT EQ (Figure 1, Figure 3B, 3E, and Table 1).
 For the W323C mutation, a less drastic decrease in size compared to alanine, the V1/2 shift seen with 100 µM mefenamic acid increased (EQ-W323C ΔV1/2 = -26.5 mV), suggesting that the size of the W323 residue is important (Figure 3E and Table 1).
 However, when the neighboring V324 KCNQ1 residue was mutated to a smaller (alanine) or bulkier (tryptophan) residue they both showed the same response to mefenamic acid.
-Both the V324W and V324A mutations reduced V1/2 shifts caused by 100 µM mefenamic acid to between -14 to -19 mV (Figure 3E and Table 1).
+Both the V324W and V324A mutations reduced V1/2 shifts caused by 100 µM mefenamic acid to between -14 to -19 mV (Figure 3E, Table 1, Figure 3-figure supplement 1).

 Extracellular S1 residues identified in the MD simulations also proved to be important for mefenamic acid binding, although less so than W323 and K41 residues found in the KCNQ1 extracellular regions of the S6 segment and KCNE1, respectively.
 Compared to WT, EQ-Y148C reduced the V1/2 shift after exposure to 100 µM mefenamic acid (EQ-Y148C ΔV1/2 = -19.3 mV) and lessened the slope of the G-V relationship (Figure 3C).
 The Q147C mutant on the other hand, only partially prevented the V1/2 shift observed after mefenamic acid treatment (EQ-Q147C ΔV1/2 = -37.6 mV, Figure 3E).